 In some instances, where weeds have grown very large, we may strim them or remove them by hand.

 To report a problem with weed control on hard surfaces please complete the online report form.
 Your report will be investigated within 5 working days and, where necessary, the teams will return to site within two weeks.
-However, weedkiller cannot be used when:

-- there is risk of rain - the herbicide would be washed off before it could be absorbed by the weed.
+- When there is risk of rain - the herbicide would be washed off before it could be absorbed by the weed.

 Stevenage Borough Council